TUDelft-books/CSBB-textbook/book/Quarter2/Week2_5.md

 Impact: Understand how an engaging abstract can draw readers into your work and enhance the visibility of your research

-## Relevant learning goals
+### Relevant Learning Goals

-Recognize the importance of a well-crafted abstract in scientific research.
+- Recognize the importance of a well-crafted abstract in scientific research.

-Structure an abstract effectively, focusing on essential components.
+- Structure an abstract effectively, focusing on essential components.

-Write an engaging abstract that concisely conveys the significance and findings of your research.
+- Write an engaging abstract that concisely conveys the significance and findings of your research.

-# Group activity of the week
+## Group Activity of the Week

 Continue with research.
 Write your data analysis methods section which is the same as writing your plan.
 Look at the way they've been written in the various papers you've read.

-# Discussion Questions
+## Discussion Questions

-What are ethical considerations in data analysis?
+- What are ethical considerations in data analysis?

-How can data be misrepresented by the type of visual used?
+- How can data be misrepresented by the type of visual used?

-Why does making an analysis plan before you start collecting data matter?
+- Why does making an analysis plan before you start collecting data matter?

-At this stage, to what extent can you determine key elements in your research project that should be included in an abstract?
+- At this stage, to what extent can you determine key elements in your research project that should be included in an abstract?

-As you progress in your project, do you find it's changing?
+- As you progress in your project, do you find it's changing?

-How are you planning on analyzing your data?
+- How are you planning on analyzing your data?
 What other ways could you do it?

-What questions do you have about the other projects?
+- What questions do you have about the other projects?

-Have you figured out something that might help other groups?
+- Have you figured out something that might help other groups?

-Do you have a question that other groups could help you with?
+- Do you have a question that other groups could help you with?

-# Weekly submitted Assignments
+## Weekly Submitted Assignments

-## Group
+### Group

 Write an outline of data analysis method section of your paper.
 How will you analyse your data?

-## Individual
+### Individual

-Submit your individual abstract from the workshop (you'll merge your abstracts later with your group)
+Submit your individual abstract from the workshop (you'll merge your abstracts later with your group).

-# References
+## References

-# Silyn-Roberts, H. (2013). *Chapter 3:* A*n Abstract, a Summary, an Executive Summary.* In *Writing for Science and Engineering*.
-2^nd^ ed.
+Silyn-Roberts, H. (2013). *Chapter 3:* A*n Abstract, a Summary, an Executive Summary.* In *Writing for Science and Engineering*.
+2nd ed.
 Elsevier, pp. 53-61.
 Available [here](https://www.sciencedirect.com/science/article/pii/B9780080982854000030) (if required, login using your TU Delft NetID).